• Personal Enrichment courses

 Learner Outcomes

-1. Cut, shape, and arrange flowers, branches, and assorted plants at the beginner, intermediate, or advanced level following the rules and techniques of the Misho School's Shinka (New) style.
+1. Cut, shape, and arrange flowers, branches, and assorted plants at the beginner, intermediate, or advanced level following the rules and techniques of different Ikebana styles, such as the Misho School's Shinka (New) style, traditional (Kakubana) style etc.

 Jazz Ensemble (MUS204)